Latin: Diphthongs

 Old Latin had more diphthongs, but most of them changed into long vowels in Classical Latin.
 The Old Latin diphthong ai and the sequence āī became Classical ae.
 Old Latin oi and ou changed to Classical ū, except in a few words whose oi became Classical oe.
 These two developments sometimes occurred in different words from the same root: for instance, Classical poena "punishment" and pūnīre "to punish".
-Early Old Latin ei usually changed to Classical ī.
+Early Old Latin ei usually monophthongised to a later Old Latin ē, to Classical ī.